Particular/docs.particular.net/serviceinsight/no-data-available.md

 - Expiration
 ---

-Sometimes, when you select a message in ServiceInsight, the visualization windows will show the message "Data not available".
+Sometimes, when selecting a message in ServiceInsight, the visualization windows will show the message "Data not available".

 ![No data available](./images/no-conversation-data-available.png)